telerik/winforms-docs/gridview/selection/selecting-rows-and-cells-programmatically.md

 ![gridview-selection-selecting-rows-and-cells-programmatically 002](images/gridview-selection-selecting-rows-and-cells-programmatically002.png)

 In this scenario all four rows are added to the SelectedRows collection of RadGridView.
-You can access the instances
-          of the selected rows in the SelectedRows collection by index:
+You can access the instances of the selected rows in the SelectedRows collection by index:
-        #_[C#]_

 {{source=..\SamplesCS\GridView\Selection\Selection1.cs region=gettingSelectedRow}}
 {{source=..\SamplesVB\GridView\Selection\Selection1.vb region=gettingSelectedRow}}